Rakesh9556/Job-Application-Tracker/backend/Readme.md

 - express: for routing, api, static file serving
 - cors: allows frontend to easily communicate with the backend through apis hosted on different domains.
 - cookieParser: helps securely store user session information as a cookie on their browser and it automatically reads this cookie from the user's browser, allowing the server to recognize and authenticate the user without need to login again
+4. using app.use(), allow the server to accept json data and url data along with object
+5. config for allowing cookiParser to parse cookies
-4. config //app.js and export it
+6. config //app.js and export it

 ### Setuping //index.js